Today, Audinate is at the heart of the AV - IT convergence with Dante.

 2018 started and ended strong, beginning with the announcement of Dante AVIO Adapters, a family of cost-effective endpoint adapters that enable audio professionals to easily connect legacy analog and digital audio equipment to Dante networks.
 The adapters began shipping in May.
 Early in Q1, Audinate announced the commercial availability of Dante Domain Manager, including a robust global reseller channel and over 400 Dante-enabled products updated with the latest firmware to be Dante Domain Manager-ready.
 In September of 2018, Audinate announced the immediate availability of Dante Adapter Modules, designed for the production of cost-effective, compact, manufacturer-branded Dante audio adapters and low-channel count audio devices.
 Audinate also demonstrated significant growth in its audio networking training machine by expanding their online training program to include advanced (Level 3) Dante Certification training for users interested in creating and maintaining advanced Dante systems.

-2019 is projected to be another incredible year of growth for Audinate, with three major products already announced in the first half.
+2019 was another incredible year of growth for Audinate, with three major products already announced in the first half.
 Dante AV, a first-of-its-kind integrated audio and video-over-IP solution for manufacturers, was announced at ISE 2019 and debuted at Enterprise Connect in March.
 Dante AV is a complete integrated audio and video networking solution, bringing to video all the benefits that have made Dante the market-leading audio over IP solution: discovery, ease of use and integrated control.
 At InfoComm 2019 in June, Audinate announced two Dante-as-Software products for manufacturers and developers: Dante Embedded Platform and Dante Application Library.
 Dante Embedded Platform™ enables manufacturers to add full Dante functionality in software running on Linux for x86 and ARM processors.
 The Dante Application Library™ allows software developers to seamlessly integrate Dante functionality directly into their PC & Mac applications.
 Lead customers include Analog Devices, QSC and Zoom.
 Furthermore, the Dante ecosystem continues to grow, with over 2,000 Dante-enabled products now available on the market.